inscope-labs/step-wise/README.md

    Acknowledge that you are operating under StepWise.
    State that a concrete task is required, then wait for the operator’s task.

+## Getting Started

+1. Copy the full protocol from [`v1/prompt.md`](v1/prompt.md) into your AI system prompt (or the equivalent configuration for your tool).

+2. (Optional) Use the short initial-invocation prompt if your tool has a separate system-prompt / custom-instruction field.

+3. Start a new conversation and state a concrete task.
+   Example: “Set up a Python virtual environment and install the dependencies listed in requirements.txt.”

+4. The assistant will confirm the task, then begin with safe discovery or baseline steps.
+   Execute the proposed commands in your own terminal and paste the complete output back.

+5. Continue step by step until the objective is verified against agreed completeness criteria.

+The assistant never runs commands itself.
+You remain in full control of the shell at every moment.

 ## Execution Model

 ```text